Laminectomy

 When is a laminectomy considered?

-A laminectomy is a decompressive surgery to treat narrowing of the spinal canal (also known as spinal stenosis).
-Surgery is typically a treatment of last resort in patients who were not effectively treated with more conservative measures such as physical therapy, medications, or epidural injections.
+A laminectomy directly treats narrowing of the spinal canal (also known as spinal stenosis), or may be an initial step of a multi-step procedure.
+Surgery is typically a treatment of last resort in patients whose symptoms were not adequately controlled with measures such as physical therapy, medications, or epidural injections.

 Some conditions in which laminectomy may be amenable include:

-• Herniated discs: A herniated disc, also known as a slipped disc or a ruptured disc, is a condition in which the outer layer of a disc (annulus) breaks and the gel-like contents (nucleus pulposus) leaks into the canal.
+• Herniated discs: A herniated, or ruptured, disc is a condition in which the outer layer of a disc (annulus) breaks and the gel-like contents (nucleus pulposus) push into the canal.

 How is a laminectomy performed?